 Saudi Arabia is growing in popularity as both a business and vacation destination and with that is becoming more liberal in its attitudes.

 The government has recognized this and relaxed certain rules, but online censorship is still quite severe.

 Only this year Netflix removed the episode of Patriot Act with Hassan Minhaj due to its critical nature of Mohamed bin Salman, the Saudi Prince, which is undoubtedly a step back for censorship and free speech.

-You’ll generally find blocks in place on any content that doesn’t follow the values of Saudi Arabia, so content such as adult entertainment, LGBT, anything political which doesn’t promote the same values and much more.
+You’ll generally find blocks in place on any content that doesn’t follow the values of Saudi Arabia, so content such as adult entertainment, LGBT, anything political which doesn’t promote the same values, and much more.

-Many people these days do use a VPN and in the five-star hotels and restaurants, you’ll generally be able to find a good enough connection to access sites from back home, in comparison to other countries which also have poor connections.
+Many people these days do use a VPN and in the five-star hotels and restaurants, you’ll generally be able to find a good enough connection to access sites from back home, in comparison to other countries that also have poor connections.